MitchLindsay/mitchlindsay.github.io/source/_projects/360fly-director.md

   - "Visual Studio"
   - "WMI"
 ---
-+ [360fly Director](https://360fly.com/Director) is a desktop editing suite for 360° panoramic media.
++ [360fly Director](https://360fly.com/Director) is a desktop editing suite for 360° panoramic video and images.
-+ This software is intended for use with the [360fly camera](https://shop.360fly.com/catalogue/), but can be used with any supported video and image files.
++ This software is intended for use with any of the [360fly cameras](https://shop.360fly.com/catalogue/), but can be used with any supported media files.
-+ It is currently in development for both Windows and Mac with [Electron](http://electron.atom.io/) and [React](https://facebook.github.io/react/).
++ It is in development for both Windows and Mac.
+Built with [Electron](http://electron.atom.io/) and [React](https://facebook.github.io/react/).